EliAndrewC/l7r/setting/l7r.md

 ### The Ministry of Retainers

 The Ministry of Retainers handles stipends and tracks the rank of all the daimyo's samurai retainers.
-Administers civil service exams, and assesses candidates for promotions.
+It also administers civil service exams and assesses candidates for promotions.
 For high-ranking positions (usually Governor or above and often County Magistrates due to the revenue associated with that position), the Ministry of Retainers will administer exams to eligible candidates, and then the Chancellery will select from a small pool of those who scored the highest.

 A significant operational detail: stipends are paid in a mix of rice and coin (koku gold, bu silver, zeni copper at various scales).
 The legal exchange rate is fixed by Imperial decree - 1 koku gold coin is always equivalent to 40 gallons of rice for purposes of stipends, rent, and taxes - but real market prices fluctuate substantially with the harvest, regional demand, transportation costs, and merchant speculation.
 When rice is cheap on the open market, paying stipends in rice favors the government and disadvantages the recipient; when rice is expensive, the opposite holds.
 The same dynamic applies to gold-versus-silver-versus-copper exchange ratios.
 The Ministry of Retainers exercises substantial discretion over the denomination mix in each samurai's annual stipend, year by year - and applied across thousands of stipends, this discretion translates to major cumulative impact on samurai household budgets.
 A friendly Minister can quietly favor a samurai or a whole lineage with denomination decisions that recognize their interests; an unfriendly one does the opposite.
 This is one of the Ministry's principal sources of soft power and a major reason ambitious samurai compete for the Minister of Retainers post even though its formal stipend is modest.